-- Constantine had is wife, Fausta, killed in an over-heated bath and his eldest son, Crispus, put to death (supposedly for having an incestuous relationship).
+- Constantine had is wife, Fausta, killed in an over-heated bath and his eldest son, Crispus, put to death, supposedly for having an incestuous relationship with one another.

 - Constantine promised his brother-in-law, Licinius, mercy, all the while planning on his execution.

-- Constantine didn't get baptized until he fell deathly ill in 337.
-Unfortunately for him, he died shortly after he was baptized.
-Although he reportedly made a bargain with God to live a more Christian life, there is no record that he totally rejected paganism and devoted his remaining days solely to the worship of God.
+- Constantine didn't get baptized until he fell deathly ill in 337AD, where he died shortly thereafter.
+Although he reportedly made a bargain with God to live a more Christian life, there is no record that he totally rejected paganism or that he devoted his remaining days solely to the worship of God.

-Could Constantine's experience with a godlike being really have been a manifestation of the “prince of the power of the air?”
+Could Constantine's experience with a godlike being have actually been a manifestation of the “prince of the power of the air?”
 Although there are some positive things that Constantine did, could his initial “spiritual” experience have been the enemy’s successful attempt to infiltrate the church?
-Whether it was a divine experience or a demonic experience, the result was that pagan rituals and idolatry survived under Constantine’s reign, some of which still survive in Roman Catholicism.
+Whether it was a divine or demonic experience, the result was that pagan rituals and idolatry survived under Constantine’s reign, some of which still manifests itself in modern Roman Catholicism.